fujiar10/fujiar10/README.md

-- 👋 Hi, Everybody My Name Is Fuji Anggara Lead Optimism Indonesia,i am professional committed to the blockchain and cryptocurrency ecosystem.
+- 👋 Hi, Everybody My Name Is Fuji Anggara ,i am professional committed to the blockchain and cryptocurrency ecosystem.
 I have extensive experience in various crypto projects, including prominent networks like Binance Smart Chain, SUI, Polygon, Ethereum, and other blockchain projects.
 Furthermore, I have developed high-quality writing skills and have served as an ambassador in the blockchain community.

 Experience as an Ambassador